Identification of malfunctioning quantum devices: Background.

-\paragraph{PEI as a discrimination problem.} The task of successfully identifying the position of a faulty device is equivalent to optimally discriminating among $N$ quantum states, in the case of source PEI, or $N$ quantum channels.
-For the remainder of this work we will be concerned with devices that either prepare systems in a known pure state, or perform a known operation.
-We will assume that a faultless quantum device either prepares systems in the state $\ket{0}$ or performs the identity operation on qubits, whereas the faulty device either prepares the $k^\mathrm{th}$ qubit in some state $\ket{\phi}=\cos\nicefrac{\phi}{2}\ket{0}+\sin\nicefrac{\phi}{2}\ket{1}$ or performs some quantum operation given by a completely-positive, trace-preserving (CPTP) map, $\cE^{(k)}:\cB(\cH^{(k)})\to\cB(\cH^{(k)})\,\lvert \,\cE^{(k)}[\rho]=\sigma$, acting on the $k^\mathrm{th}$ qubit for the case where the devices are quantum sources or channels respectively.
-The probability of successfully identifying the position of the faulty device is given by $ P_S=\frac{1}{N}\sum_{k=1}^Nq(k|k), $ where $q(l|k)$ is the conditional probability given by $\tr\left[M_l\,\proj{\phi_k}\right]$ in the case of sources, and $\tr\left[M_l\,\cE^{(k)}[\proj{\psi}]\right]$ in the case of channels.
+The task of successfully identifying the position of a faulty device is equivalent to optimally discriminating among $N$ quantum states, in the case of source EPI, or $N$ quantum channels.
+For the remainder of this work we will be concerned with devices that either prepare systems in a known pure state (sources), or perform a known quantum operation (channels).
+Without loss of generality a faultless quantum source prepares systems in the state $\ket{0}$ whereas the faulty source---equally likely to be located at any of the $N$ positions---prepares the $k^\mathrm{th}$ system in some state $\ket{\phi}$.
+Similarly, a faultless quantum operation performs the unitary operation $V$ whereas the anomalous operation performs a completely-positive, trace-preserving (CPTP) map, $\cF^{(k)}$, on the $k^\mathrm{th}$ quantum system~\footnote{In the language of~\cite{Lu:17} EPI is an instance of \emph{point} anomaly and, moreover, can be cast in the framework of supervised learning as we assume that the description of both normal and anomalous devices is known}.
+The probability of successfully identifying the position of the faulty device is given by \be P_S=\frac{1}{N}\sum_{k=1}^Nq(k|k), \ee where $q(l|k)$ is the conditional probability given by $\tr\left[M_l\,\proj{\phi_k}\right]$ in the case of sources, and $\tr\left[M_l\,\cE^{(k)}[\proj{\psi}]\right]$ in the case of channels, with \mbox{$\{M_l\geq 0\, |\sum_{l}M_l=\one\}:=\cM$} forming a general positive operator-valued measure (POVM).
+Observe that for source EPI, the optimization over all measurement strategies of Eq.~\ref{eq:prob_succ} is a semi-definite program (SDP).
+For channel EPI, however, Eq.~\ref{eq:prob_succ} needs to be optimized both over the input state as well as the measurement.
+Luckily enough, the formalism of quantum testers~\cite{Chiribella08} allows one to linearize the problem and formulate it as an SDP---as long as the optimization is carried over strategies that make use of idler or ancillary systems as shown in Fig.~\ref{fig:EPI}.

-For source PEI the probability of success is optimized over all possible measurements \mbox{$\{M_k\geq 0\, |\sum_{k}M_k=\one\}$}, whereas for channel PEI we also need to optimize over the initial input state $\ket{\psi}\in\cH_2^{\otimes N}$.
-For source PEI both the probability of success as well as the constraints on the measurement are linear so that the optimal probability of success can be written as the following semi-definite program in dual form~\cite{Holevo73,Yuen75,Helstrom76,Watrous}

-where $\rho_k=\proj{0}^{\otimes(k-1)}\otimes\proj{\phi}\otimes\proj{0}^{\otimes(N-k)}$.
-For channel PEI, however, the probability of success is no longer linear, as we need to optimize both over the input state as well as the measurement~\footnote{For numerical optimizations one can use a seesaw technique of first optimizing the measurement for a fixed state---which is a semidefinite program---and subsequently optimizing the input state for the optimal measurement in the previous step which is also a semidefinite program.
-Concatenating these two semidefinite programs one can arrive at the optimal solution rather efficiently.}.